 In the observational setting, confounding could explain the observed association between Pin1 and dementia.
 In the causal diagram [18] in Figure 1, we present Pin1 expression as Pt and dementia diagnosis by time t+k as Yt+k.
 Both may share causes L1, and to assess the causal relationship between Pt and Yt+k we would thus adjust for L1.
 Previous dementia studies have described age, sex, educational level and race/ethnicity as a minimal adjusting set of covariates[4].
-However, environmental and behavioral factors such as smoking may translate into Pin1 over-expression[19] and are also related to the development of dementia[20].
+However, environmental and behavioral factors such as smoking may translate into Pin1 over-expression[19] and are also related to the development of dementia[20] and should therefore be adjusted for.
+Although L1 can be time-varying in nature, we only depict L1 at one time-point for readability.

 < Figure 1 >

 Currently, Pin1 expression is not an available biomarker for population-based research, so at best we can only rely on a proxy for it.
-Because Pin1 over-expression is present in tumors, and tumors are only measured through diagnosis, previous studies have considered Pin1 over-expression as the explanation behind the inverse association between cancer diagnosis and dementia, though Pin1 was not explicitly part of the research question[21–28].
-Unlike measuring Pin1 at the same time to all participants (thought this would not necessarily mean this would be the ideal time to measure it, we discuss this point further in the discussion section), cancer diagnosis is a collected over follow-up.
+Because Pin1 over-expression is present in tumors, and tumors are only diagnosed through biopsies, previous studies have hypothesized/speculated Pin1 over-expression as one of the explanation behind the inverse association between cancer diagnosis and dementia, though Pin1 was not explicitly part of the research question[21–28].
+Unlike measuring Pin1 at the same time for all participants (though this would not necessarily mean this would be the ideal time to measure it, we discuss this point further in the discussion section), cancer diagnosis is collected during follow-up.
 We depict this feature in Figure 2, where Ct and Ct+1 represent cancer diagnosis over time, the measured proxy of Pt and Pt+1 respectively.
 Although this means we would measure the association between cancer diagnosis over time and dementia in the observed data, we are assuming that the captured effect is only through the pathway that involves Pin1 expression over time.
+Furthermore, even if we have measurements of Ct+1 and Yt+k and some subset of L1, our question focused on Pt remains.

 < Figure 2 >

-A challenge that arises when choosing cancer diagnosis as the proxy for Pin1 is defining the time zero, the time where eligibility criteria is met, where exposure is measured and the time where the screening for dementia would begin after having the exposure measured[29].
+A challenge that arises when choosing cancer diagnosis as the proxy for Pin1 is defining the time zero, i.e. the time where eligibility criteria are met, where exposure is measured and the time where the screening for dementia would begin after having the exposure measured[29].
 Emulating the eligibility criteria to participate in a trial for Pin-targeting drug will not necessarily be possible in a cohort setting recruiting participants for discordant reasons.
-The latter may not align with the time cancer diagnosis is measured since it happens over follow-up and this situation may introduce inmortal-time bias[29].
-For example, a study performed using data from the Framingham study [21] defined the exposed group with cancer as those participants with prevalent or incident cancer diagnosis (alternatively defined as “ever cancer” [2]).
+The latter may not align with the moment at which cancer diagnosis is measured since it happens continuously over follow-up and this situation may introduce immortal-time bias[29].
+For example, a study performed using data from the Framingham Heart Study [21] defined the exposed group with cancer as those participants with prevalent or incident cancer diagnosis (alternatively defined as “ever cancer” [2]).
 This meant that a participant who had cancer diagnosis over follow-up contributed all their person-time to the cancer arm, including the time prior to the cancer diagnosis.
 By defining the exposure after the time of inclusion to the cohort, only participants who remain alive and free of dementia diagnosis over follow-up can be defined as “ever cancer” [29].